 - Some settings are managed by your organization.
 Sigh!
 Seriously!!?

 - Programs blocked from changing file associations.
 If we install another Video Player or Photo Viewer windows will sometimes prevent the changing of file associations, which is usually done automatically by the program when installing.

-- Automatic Updates that can not be turned off.
+- Automatic Updates can not be turned off.
 It often causes reboots, potential loss of work, and if you have custom programs running to perform timed tasks, these may be interrupted.

-- P2P in Windows Update automatically steals bandwidth to send updates to other computers on the internet.
+- P2P in Windows Update steals bandwidth to send updates to other computers on the internet.
 This can, however, be turned off deeply within the settings.

 - Cortana often gives useless and disrupting popup messages.

 - Microsoft Edge displays popup notifications, telling people to stop using Google Chrome.
 It has also offered points while browsing, which people can use to watch free movies.

 - Windows Defender can not be turned off if you for some reason do not need it.
 It often updates in the background, and frequently causes high disk use.

 - Can not click items in search / Cortana.
 I had this happen when changing the system language.

 How to disable Windows Update in Windows 10

 Normally, I am a big fan of automatic updates.
 That is, when it does not install programs and games you never asked for, and when it does not install broken drivers for your hardware.